Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Problem Statement and Notation

 be the union of $\varepsilon_z$-neighbourhoods of the covered states $z \in \mathcal{T}_z$.
 Given $\mathcal{Z}_{sys}$, a visual plan can be computed in the latent space using a \emph{latent plan} $P_z = \{z_{start} = z_0, z_1, ..., z_N = z_{goal}\}$, where $z_n \in \mathcal{Z}_{sys}$, which is then decoded with the observation generator $\omega$ into a sequence of images.

-To obtain a valid visual plan, we study the structure of the space $\mathcal{Z}_{sys}$ which in general {\blue is} not path-connected.
-As we show in Fig.~\ref{fig::visual_mani_plan} on the right, linear interpolation between two states $z_1$ and $z_2$ in $\mathcal{Z}_{sys}$ may result in a path containing points from $\mathcal{Z} - \mathcal{Z}_{sys}$ that do not correspond to covered states of the system and are therefore not guaranteed to be meaningful.
+To obtain a valid visual plan, we study the structure of the space $\mathcal{Z}_{sys}$ which in general is not path-connected, i.e., does not contain all the points on linear interpolations between any two states $z_1, z_2 \in \mathcal{Z}_{sys}$.
+As we show in Fig.~\ref{fig::visual_mani_plan} on the right, such interpolation may result in a path containing points from $\mathcal{Z} - \mathcal{Z}_{sys}$ that do not correspond to covered states of the system and are therefore not guaranteed to be meaningful.
 To formalize this, we define an equivalence relation in $\mathcal{Z}_{sys}$

 which induces a partition of the space $\mathcal{Z}_{sys}$ into $m$ equivalence classes $[z_1], \dots, [z_m]$.
 Each equivalence class $[z_i]$ represents a path-connected component of $\mathcal{Z}_{sys}$